jayminwest/TeachNicheOfficial/ai_docs/issues/2025-02-27-migrate-to-google-cloud-platform.md

   - ✅ Added support for custom types and foreign key constraints
   - ✅ Implemented batch processing for large tables
   - ✅ Fixed module import issues in migration scripts
-  - ⚠️ Connection to Cloud SQL instance fails with ECONNREFUSED
+  - ✅ Created setup-local-postgres.sh for local development
+  - ✅ Created init-database.sh to initialize schema
-  - ⚠️ Need to create and configure Cloud SQL instance
+  - ⚠️ Need to run setup scripts to create and initialize database
-  - ⚠️ Update connection parameters in scripts
+  - ⚠️ Need to verify database setup with verify-migration.ts
 - ⏳ Update database client code to use GCP libraries
 - ⏳ Implement proper connection pooling and error handling